moascode/hub/courses/language/java/4_class.md

 ### 2. Methods

 A method performs actions defined by its body. **Method Signature** includes the method's name, the number and types of parameters, and the return type.

 ---

-Here’s a simplified version that retains clarity:

----